traefik/traefik/docs/content/https/acme.md

     --certificatesResolvers.sample.acme.httpChallenge.entryPoint=web
     ```

-!!! important "The certificates resolver must [referenced](../routing/routers/index.md#certresolver) by a router to be used."
+!!! important "The certificates resolver must be [referenced](../routing/routers/index.md#certresolver) by a router to be used."

 ??? note "Configuration Reference"